-- those messages have on society. - appreciate the importance of free press in our society. - display proper ethical behavior in journalism. - employ proper interviewing techniques for news gathering. - meet strict deadlines as directed by newspaper staff.
+- display proper ethical behavior in journalism. - employ proper interviewing techniques for news gathering. - meet strict deadlines as directed by newspaper staff.

 Students who complete an emphasis in public relations will be able to:

 - understand basic public relation theory, ethics, principles and practices of building relationships with various publics. - explain the history, theories, and models of corporate public relations. - explain the role of the public relations professional in the corporate environment. - describe the strategies, tactics, and techniques of public relations programs. - develop an understanding of the various writing tasks for specific audiences and purposes. - develop a basic communications plan. - plan, advertise, and market and event using what they have learned about public relations.